Areas

-The asymmetrical globalization of production and the incorporation of technology has optimized processes, maximized profits and provoked changes in employability.
-At the same time, it gave rise to inequalities and precariousness in the labour market.
+The asymmetrical globalisation of production and the incorporation of technology-optimised processes, maximised profits and brought about changes in employability.
+At the same time, they gave rise to inequalities and precariousness in the labour market.

-Argentina today presents a growing fragmentation of the labour market and of the mechanisms for determining income, added to the weakening of labour institutions.
-The sustainable development of economies and the equitable distribution of income require a policy that combines macroeconomic order, Product growth, welfare policies and an inclusive labour regulatory framework.
+Argentina today has a growing fragmentation of the labour market and of the mechanisms for determining income, to which must be added a weakening of labour institutions.
+The sustainable development of economies and equitable income distribution requires a policy that combines macroeconomic order, output growth, welfare policies and a sound and inclusive labour regulatory framework.

 What does this mean?
-Thinking about labour market changes aiming to protect and expand citizens’ rights, taking into account the working population in both the formal and informal sectors, as well as the needs of an economy that has not been growing steadily for the last 10 years.
+Thinking about labour market changes that aim to protect and expand citizens’ rights, including the working population in the formal and informal sectors, and also the needs of an economy that has not been growing steadily for the last 10 years?

-We work to promote inclusive growth by thinking about labour regulations and ways of determining income.
-How?
-We produce data, analysis and public policy proposals on income determination and institutional and regulatory framework of labour market.
+We work to promote inclusive growth by thinking about the ways in which income is determined and labour regulations.
+We produce data, analysis and policy proposals on income determination and institutional labour market regulations.

-Regulatory reform and innovation has to focus on the people who work, to take advantage of new technologies and to raise social protection standards.
+Regulatory innovation needs to focus on the people who work, to take advantage of new technologies and to raise social protection standards.

 Team